Sermon

 most powerful Greek god.
 Known as “Father Zeus”, “The

 Thunderer” and “All-seeing Zeus”.
 A god of justice.
+A

-A defender of kings, but also of strangers, suppliants, and beggars.
+defender of kings, but also of strangers, suppliants, and beggars.

-twelve comprise the Olympian family, the gods of Homer, who first
+These twelve comprise the Olympian family, the gods of Homer, who first

-appear (in surviving literature) in the Iliad, the Odyssey, and the
+appear (in surviving literature) in the Iliad,

-same personality.
+essentially the same personality.

 Greek